 This letter from Jude seems at first very heavy, and it is, apostasy is a grave thing.
 But the letter ends, just like the entirety of the Bible, in triumph!
 “To God our Savior, who alone is wise, Be glory, and majesty, dominion, and power, Both now and forever.
 Amen.”

 The word majesty is defined in the Vine’s Expository Dictionary as an “ascription of praise acknowledging the attributes of God.”
-A few of the Attributes of God as taught by A. W. Pink are; the decrees of God, The knowledge and foreknowledge of God, the supremacy and sovereignty of God, the holiness of God, the goodness of God, the love of God, the wrath of God, and others.
+A few of the Attributes of God are; the decrees of God, The knowledge and foreknowledge of God, the supremacy and sovereignty of God, the holiness of God, the goodness of God, the love of God, the wrath of God, and others.
 When we focus on the attributes of God, we guard against apostasy.

 While apostasy is a serious thing and we need to guard our hearts against false teaching, we should not walk in fear of being deceived or falling away.
 1 Thessalonians 5:21 tells us to test everything and hold fast to what is good.
 Jude has given us the profile of a false teacher; he instructed us to build upon the foundation of Christ as long as we heed his instructions and the many other similar warnings in the New Testament, we will be safe from apostasy.